 The Entomology and Nematology baccalaureate degree at the University of Florida requires completion of 120 credit hours.
 Students may complete all 120 hours here at UF, or may complete 60 credits in general studies at a community college and then transfer to complete the major with more specialized courses.
 The Entomology and Nematology major is offered at both the Gainesville and Ft.
 Lauderdale campuses.

-The Entomology and Nematology major is an 18-hour biological science major with the option of specializing within one of six degree tracks emphasizing insects and related organisms.
+The Entomology and Nematology major is a biological science major with the option of specializing within one of three degree tracks emphasizing insects and related organisms.
 See our flexible specializations in the "specializations" dropdown below.
+Also, please check out our undergraduate certificate options.
+Certificates and minors have a minimum number of credits unique from the major, so please see an advisor for more details.

 As a major within the College of Agriculture and Life Sciences (CALS), all students will also complete a speech course, an economics course, and an advanced writing course.
-Each requirement has multiple course options available to you.
+Each requirement has multiple course options available.

-The Pre-Professional track is among the most demanding and prepares students for application to professional schools such as medicine, veterinary medicine, and dentistry.
+The Pre-Professional track is among the most demanding of our specializations and prepares students for application to professional schools such as medicine, veterinary medicine, nursing, pharmacy and dentistry.
+Students may also apply for a research-based graduate program or combined graduate/professional program after completion of the pre-professional specialization.

 Scholarships are Available to Our Students!